The printing press in the workshop in the basement

 found something gestalt in the press

-though he was always covered in ink
+though always covered in ink

-it's a "type" of mood therapy I guess
+it' was a "type" of mood therapy I guess

 I often mind walk in the workshop